• Skip to main content

 Option #2: Make New Covers Using Glue Instead of Sewing

-If you don't know how to sew (or don't want to sew) but still want the look of custom sewn covers, you could try following one of the sewing tutorials above but instead of sewing, using fabric glue or hot glue to close the seams.
-I don't think I would try to install a zipper this way, but you could probably add a Velcro closure using hot glue.
-Professional RV renovator Sarah Lemp shares on her blog how she recovered camper cushions using a hot glue gun, and hers turned out really cute.
+You could try following one of the sewing tutorials above but instead of sewing, use fabric glue or hot glue to close the seams.
+I wouldn’t try to install a zipper this way, but you could probably add a Velcro closure using hot glue.

 Dining booth makeover in a camper renovated by Sarah Lemp of AllThingsWithPurpose.com.
 Read here how she recovered these dining booth cushions using painter's drop cloths and a hot glue gun.